 Mylan teaches in the department of philosophy at Northern Illinois University.
 He is the co-author with Kathie Jenni of The Philosophy of Animal Rights: A Brief Introduction for Students and Teachers (Lantern, 2010) and has contributed numerous articles to journals and chapters to books, including “The Commonsense Case against Animal Experimentation,” in The Ethics of Animal Research: Exploring the Controversy edited by Jeremy Garrett (MIT, 2012).
 He is the co-editor with Gary Comstock of The Moral Rights of Animals (Lexington, 2016).
 He lives in DeKalb, Illinois.

-Jo-Anne is an award-winning photojournalist, educator, and founder of We Animals, a project that documents through photography animals in the human environment.
-She is the author of Captive (Lantern, 2017) and We Animals (Lantern, 2013), and the subject of the Canadian filmmaker Liz Marshall’s acclaimed documentary The Ghosts in Our Machine.
-Her work has been featured in many international books and publications, such as National Geographic, Elle Canada, Canadian Geographic, and Earth Island Journal, and has won many awards, including HuffPost WOMEN’s “Top 10 Women trying to change the world.”
+Jo-Anne is an award-winning photojournalist, educator, and founder of We Animals, a collection of photographs of animals in the human environment.
+She is the author of Captive (Lantern, 2017) and We Animals (Lantern, 2013), and the subject of Liz Marshall’s acclaimed documentary The Ghosts in Our Machine.
+Her work has been featured in books and publications, such as National Geographic, Elle Canada, Canadian Geographic, and Earth Island Journal, and has won many awards, including HuffPost WOMEN’s “Top 10 Women trying to change the world.”
 She lives in Toronto, Canada.

-Kim is an author and independent scholar, who has worked in animal advocacy for more than forty years.
+Kim is an author and scholar working in animal advocacy.
 He is currently a consultant to Compassion in World Farming and Alley Cat Allies and the executive director of Minding Animals International.
 He was the co-founder of the Animals & Society Institute, helped co-ordinate CAF’s International Compassionate Living Festival, and edited The Animals’ Agenda magazine.
 He is the author of Growl: Life Lessons, Hard Truths, and Bold Strategies from an Animal Advocate (Lantern, 2014).
 Kim currently divides his time between Hastings in the United Kingdom and Bethesda, Maryland.